airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 </tbody>
 </table>

 This table shows us which companies the experts have worked at and in which capacity, however the addresses refer to the company rather then the expert or their specialty, this violates 3NF.
 Put simply, this can be remembered as "Everything must provide a fact about the key, the whole key, and nothing but the key, so help me Codd".
 (Codd being the scientist who coined these forms.)
 Now at this point a very reasonable question to ask might be "Why is this useful?" and "How does this apply in practice".
-In short, by normalizing data, we ensure that data is not duplicated, we ensure that the Postgres Query optimizer can make the best possible decisions (the exact algorithm for this is outside the scope of this article), and we also ensure that we don't have corrupted data anywhere in our system (due to abandoned join tables for example).
+In short, by normalizing data, we ensure that data is not duplicated, we ensure that the Postgres query optimizer can make the best possible decisions (the exact algorithm for this is outside the scope of this article), and we also ensure that we don't have corrupted data anywhere in our system (due to abandoned join tables for example).

 #### 1.5 Relational Databases (RDBMS)